choderalab/software-development/PYTHON_OPTIMIZATION.md

 * [NumPy](http://www.numpy.org/): Your code should already be using this, but if it's not, this could be an easy speedup
 * [Numba](http://numba.pydata.org/): May require only a simple decorator; in more involved cases, may just require rearranging some variables
-* [Tensorflow](https://www.tensorflow.org/)/[Theano](http://deeplearning.net/software/theano/): Operates under a different paradigm, but very useful for some communities (e.g., deep learning), also provides automatic differentiation.
+* [Tensorflow](https://www.tensorflow.org/)/[Theano](http://deeplearning.net/software/theano/): Operates under a different paradigm, but very useful for some communities (e.g., deep learning) and provides automatic differentiation.
 * [PyCuda](https://documen.tician.de/pycuda/index.html)/[PyOpenCL](https://documen.tician.de/pyopencl/index.html): If you need to write a piece of code for a GPU or other accelerated processing device, these libraries can make it as painless as possible.
 * [Cython](http://cython.org/): When nothing else fits your application, Cython is a productive option.
 Pure Python is still valid Cython, so you can change the code slowly to add static typing and other performance-enhancing features until desired performance is achieved.
 * [C/C++ extensions](https://docs.python.org/3/extending/building.html): Sometimes for very application-specific purposes this is the best option (especially when communicating with GPUs and other specialized devices).
 However, it can be very time consuming, and should be used as a last resort.